 The Ghost Army

-War, deception and art come together in Rick Beyer’s new documentary "The Ghost Army," the astonishing true story of American G.I.s — many of whom would go on to have illustrious careers in art, design and fashion — who tricked the enemy with rubber tanks, sound effects and carefully crafted illusions during the Second World War.
-A remarkable story of a top-secret mission that was at once absurd, deadly and amazingly effective, "The Ghost Army" airs in May 2013 on PBS.
+This film tells the astonishing true story of American G.I.s — many of whom would go on to have illustrious careers in art, design and fashion — who tricked the enemy with rubber tanks, sound effects and carefully crafted illusions during the Second World War.

 Interviews with 19 Ghost Army veterans are the heart of the film.
 "The Ghost Army of World War II" may be one of the last World War II documentaries told in the words of the men who served.

 Filmmaker Rick Beyer devoted a major portion of the last eight years to the project, after being introduced to the story in a Lexington, Massachusetts, coffee shop.
 “The niece of a Ghost Army veteran brought me an armload of her uncle’s wartime watercolors and sketches and told me the story.
 I was hooked,” he says, “and since then I’ve been determined to bring the amazing story of these creative soldiers to the world.”

 More than 65 years after the end of the war, the surviving members of the Ghost Army are proud that they used artistry and creativity to save lives.

 Theirs is not just another war story, but a multi-layered tale of showmanship, creativity and humanity.